Three men hospitalized, 2 in critical condition, after triple shooting in Northeast Philadelphia

 Police said the three victims were sitting outside on the front steps when someone pulled up and opened fire.

-Investigators said the front door of the home was shot up and bullets were also found in a neighboring home.
+Investigators said the front door of the home sustained damage from gunfire and bullets were also found in a neighboring home.
 Police said 13 spent shell casings were found at the scene.

-The three men were taken to the hospital where two are in critical condition and one is stable.
-No one inside of the homes was hurt.
+The three men were taken to the hospital where two are listed in critical condition and one is stable.
+No one inside of either of the homes was hurt.

 Police said the suspects drove off.